devonnuri/linear-harmony/linear_ko.typ

 == 일반적인 진행에서의 짧은 예제

 Invent short exercises over typical progressions and follow the outlines.
 This example uses all three outlines.
-The first two measures (ii - V7) use 제3윤곽 with many chromatic approaches and encircling tones.
-A fairly simple 제1윤곽 is in the second two measures (iii - V7/ii).
-In mm.5—6 (ii - V7) is 제2윤곽 with some pick up notes.
+The first two measures (ii - V7) use Outline No.3 with many chromatic approaches and encircling tones.
+A fairly simple Outline No.1 is in the second two measures (iii - V7/ii).
+In mm.5—6 (ii - V7) is Outline No.2 with some pick up notes.

 #align(center)[#image("figures/fig_375.jpg", width: 90%)]